-For the year ended March 31, 2020, the Company did not have oil and gas revenue.
+For the years ended March 31, 2021 and March 31, 2020, the Company did not recognize any net oil and gas revenue.
 Effective September 2018, the Company discontinued recognition of net oil and gas revenue related to the D6 Block in India.
 See Note 2 for further information.
-Refer to Note 20 for net oil and gas revenue under discontinued operations for prior year comparatives.

 Effective September 2016, the Company discontinued recognition of net oil and gas revenue related to Block 9 in Bangladesh.
-The Company has not recognized an estimated \$57 million of net oil and gas revenue for Block 9 that it otherwise would have been entitled to from March 2016 to March 2020.
-Refer to Notes 2 and 22(a).
+The Company has not recognized an estimated \$71 million of net oil and gas revenue for Block 9 that it otherwise would have been entitled to from March 2016 to March 2021.
+Refer to Notes 2 and 21(a).